Network Digital Twins for Joint All Domain Command and Control (JADC2)

 - Train the warfighters to respond effectively to exigencies in a ‘fog of war’ environment.

-Traditional commercial cyber ranges suffer from two primary gaps when it comes to addressing cyber resilience of JADC2 systems:
+Traditional commercial cyber ranges suffer from two primary gaps when it comes to addressing cyber resilience of Joint All Domain Command and Control systems:

 - A limited ability to represent tactical, 5G, satellite, or other wireless networks and the appropriate cyber and Electronic Warfare (EW) attack vectors